erikrikarddaniel/gtdb-trees/trees/README.md

 I subset the GTDB to different taxonomic levels with Dendroscope, with a manual workflow like this:

-1. Start with the raw original tree
+0. Start with the raw original tree

+1. If needed: Subset tree to whichever parts you want

-2. Select all nodes for the taxon you're subsetting for by searching for its prefix, e.g. `f__`.
+2. Select all nodes for the rank you're subsetting for by searching for its prefix, e.g. `f__`.

 3. Select the "subnetwork" from Dendroscope's "Select/Advanced selection" menu.